 Lodges offer simple tidy little rooms with twin beds.
 They provide a pillow, covers and a quilt/blanket.
 Ask for a blanket if it is not already put in the room.
 You may find that the quilt is not as clean as you would like.

-They have dorm rooms that can fit 5-6 sleepers if you are travelling in group.
+They have dorm rooms that can fit 5-6 sleepers if you are traveling in a group.

 Walls of the lodges are thin and sounds carry.
-Therefore, if you are a light sleeper, you should bring a pair of ear plugs.
-In some places, walls are just ply.
+Therefore, if you are a light sleeper, you should bring a pair of earplugs.
+In some places, walls are just plied.

 Toilets and bathrooms are often separate and shared with other guests.
 In some teahouses, they have one or two rooms with attached bathroom.
 In some, toilets are outside the lodge.

 Toilets may be western sitting styled with a flushing facility or squat style.
-Expect squat style toilets at higher elevation.
+Expect squat- style toilets at a higher elevation.

 Usually, toilet papers are not provided.
-Water is.
-So always carry toilet papers.
+Water is also scarce and cold.
+So, always carry toilet papers.

 Many lodges offer hot shower and battery charging facility but for some fee.
 Hot water can cost from $1 to $5 and charging battery can cost about $2.

 Lodges have one common room which is also the dining room.
 It is usually kept warm by a burning stove.
 This is where you can meet and interact with other trekkers.